tirthraj07/AWS-Cloud-Challenge/README.md

 ```

 #### 7. Verification
 Open your web browser and navigate to `http://your_ip_address`.
-You should be automatically redirected to `https://your_ip_address`, and your Node.js application should be served securely.
+You should be automatically redirected to `https://your_ip_address`, and your Application should be served securely.

 ![step11.2.3](https://github.com/tirthraj07/deploy-nodejs-on-ec2/blob/main/public/step27.png?raw=true)